BP-H/superNova_2177/README.md

 - **Missing dependencies**: If the interface fails with `ModuleNotFoundError`, run `pip install -r requirements-streamlit.txt` to ensure all packages are available.
-- **Port already in use**: Pass `--server.port` to Streamlit or set the `STREAMLIT_SERVER_PORT` environment variable to use a different port.
+- **Port already in use**: Pass `--server.port` to Streamlit or set the `STREAMLIT_PORT` environment variable to use a different port.
 - **Browser does not open**: Navigate manually to [http://localhost:8888](http://localhost:8888) or the port you selected.